b-geo/DEC-P1/readme.md

 - **It is important to decide on the environent you will use**.
 This includes Python version and Python library versions.
 I was developing with a mix of two virtual environments that had different versions of Python and different versions of libraries.
 There had been fixes I had made to have both environments run the project locally but this created issues when creating a Docker image.
 Next time I will use a consistent develop environment with a requirements.txt from the start.
 - **Its is important to have a `.gitignore` from the beginning**.
 I didn't realise until half way through that my `.env` was being pushed to Github, as well as the `__pychache__` folders.
 These had to be removed from my Git respository before adding them to a `.gitignore` otherwise they wouldn't actually be ignored.
 Next time I will at least start with the templated `.gitignore` via Github.
 - **There are many ways to structure a project and it's important to plan**.
 I found myself changing the structural pattern of my project across files, folders, functions and classes and this was a result of starting to code before planning.
 By planning from the start I could've came up with a structural pattern that made sense - this would have saved me time.
-- **Just because you have a type hint, that doesn't mean that is actually the case**.
+- **A type hint isn't the same as forcing types**.
 Although it wasn't causing any errors, I realised some of my docstrings and type annotations were indicating what I expected the data types to be, but this wasn't actually the case.
 Next time I will test my functions for input and output types earlier to ensure what I am documenting is correct.

 ## How I would improve this project with more time

 - The addition of a Bronze layer database.
 It doesn't really make sense to just have Silver and Gold.
 - Data should ideally be served via a Telegram bot or something similar
 - My extract functions and Squiggle API class is specific in that it requires certain parameters such as year and round, but ideally I would make these for flexible.
+For instance allowing past seasons and rounds.
-- My extract functions extract data but return a Panda Datafram which should probably be part of the transform function.
+- My extract functions extract data but return a Panda Dataframe which should probably be part of the transform function.
 - More unit tests.
 - More try/except and exception handling.
 - Database tables currently include the date the data was last updated on Squiggle's end - which I fetch from the API.
 However, there is no column where I specify the date the row was last updated.
 This should be added.